ELEKTRONN/elektronn3/setup.md

       - defaults
     pinned_packages:
       - python >=3.6
-      - cudatoolkit =9.*  # 10.0 might also work, but use at your own risk
+      - cudatoolkit =9.*  # Pin to a version that your GPU driver supports
       - blas >1.0  # Prevent conda from switching to mkl-blas 1.0
-      - pytorch >=1.0.1
+      - pytorch >=1.1.0

-The restrictive pinned_packages configuration was at least necessary for me because `conda update` sometimes does weird things and downgrades essential packages.
+The restrictive pinned_packages configuration was at least necessary for me because `conda update` sometimes does weird things and downgrades essential packages. `pinned_packages` may not be required on your system.

 Creating a conda environment for elektronn3
 -------------------------------------------